Harimau! Harimau!: Talib

 Talib is a married twenty-five-year-old student of Wak Katok.
 A pessimist, he says very little.
 When he does speak, it is often a complaint.
 Talib is attacked by the tiger and later becomes the first to die.

 Pak Balam

 Pak Balam is a fifty-year-old villager who served as a soldier in the 1926 rebellion.
 He is respected by the villagers as a devout Muslim and war hero.
 He is the first to be attacked by the tiger, and declares it to be his punishment from God for ignoring Wak Katok's war crimes.
 He later dies of his wounds.

-Pak Hitam
+Wak Hitam

-Pak Hitam is a nearly seventy-year-old dukun who wears all black. and rumored to have power over djinns, other spirits, and an invisible tiger.
+Wak Hitam is a nearly seventy-year-old dukun who wears all black. and rumored to have power over djinns, other spirits, and an invisible tiger.
 He is incredibly wealthy, and is rumored to have married over 100 times.
 He lives in a huma near the dammar collection area.
 At the time of the novel, he is very sick and not expected to live.